ramccor/claude-code-provider-proxy/README.md

 ## Overview

-Claude Proxy provides a compatibility layer between Claude Code and alternative models available through [OpenRouter.ai](https://openrouter.ai/) or your chosen base URL.
-It dynamically selects models based on the requested Claude model name, mapping Opus/Sonnet to a configured "big model" and Haiku to a "small model".
+Claude Proxy provides a compatibility layer between [Claude Code](https://github.com/anthropics/claude-code) and alternative models available through [OpenRouter.ai](https://openrouter.ai/) or your chosen base URL.
+It dynamically reroutes LLM requests from Claude Code to the providers you want to use.

 Key features: